Why Women’s Feet Hurt More in Autumn

 “Anything that’s real pointy is going to put more pressure on that (bunion) bump,” she explains.

-In addition to recommending shoe changes, foot and ankle surgeons may also prescribe foam- or gel-filled padding, orthotics, anti-inflammatory medications, and injections for bursitis, nerve irritation and joint irritation.
+In addition to recommending shoe changes, foot and ankle surgeons may also prescribe foam- or gel-filled padding, custom foot orthotics, anti-inflammatory medications, and injections for bursitis, nerve irritation and joint irritation.
 While these techniques address pain, they do not stop the bunion from getting worse.
 Only surgery can correct the deformity.

 Bunion surgery boasts a high success rate.
 But surgeons agree that patients need to understand what their procedure and recovery will involve.